Lespernater/BioinformaticsPractice/README.md

 __PCOS-miRNA-analysis.Rmd:__ Investigation into miRNA differential expression in women with Polycystic Ovary Syndrome (PCOS), completed in Dec 2022 for a term project in Bioinformatics course.
 Primarily R

-__sPLSDA-Explore:__ Demonstration of Sparse Partial Least Squares - Discriminant Analysis (sPLSDA) applicability in classification based on multi-omics of breast cancer.
+__sPLSDA-Explore:__ Demonstration of Sparse Partial Least Squares - Discriminant Analysis (sPLSDA) in classification of breast cancer based on multi-omics data, completed in Nov 2022.
 Primarily R